UPDATE: I-91 Rockingham Bridge construction schedule

 Monday thru Friday:

+- Southbound left lane is closed on I-91 over the bridge to thru traffic for the duration of the project as cross over construction continues.
+Traffic will be merged into the right lane prior to the bridge.

-- Daytime lane closures on I-91 over the bridge both northbound and southbound as crews continue crossover construction.
+- Continued daytime northbound left lane closures on I-91 over the bridge.

 - Exit 6 On-Ramp construction continues.
 The ramp is open to traffic with traffic control present.

-- Truck traffic continues on Golden Hill Road.
+- Truck traffic continues on Golden Hill Road delivering construction materials and stone fill to gain access under the bridge.
 Traffic control will be present.
-Wednesday:

-- I-91 southbound left lane over the bridge and within the construction zone will be closed to traffic until further notification.

-NOTE: On July 5, 2017 the Exit 6 I-91 on-ramp will be temporarily closed.
-The ramp is anticipated to be closed for approximately two weeks.

 The posted speed limit within the construction zone will be reduced to 55 mph and will be strictly enforced.